We are a Minnesota Law Firm

 If your employer is not paying you, and you are NOT from Minnesota, then please search Google for “Last Paycheck Lawyer in [insert your state]”

-Federal laws set forth in the Fair Labor Standards Act (FLSA) protect all workers in fundamental ways, no matter their occupation or legal documentation status.
+Federal law set forth in the Fair Labor Standards Act (FLSA) protects all workers in fundamental ways, no matter their occupation or legal documentation status.
 As a worker, your most fundamental right under the FLSA is to be fully compensated for the work you’ve performed.